Barrel aged French craft beer in a glass

 What makes French barrel-aged beer different?

 It’s often about the wood!
-French brewers frequently use wine barrels, especially those made from French oak.
-This gives the beer different flavors than, say, a beer aged in a bourbon barrel.
-Think more subtle, complex notes that come from the wine that was in the barrel before.
+French brewers often use wine casks, especially ones made from French oak.
+This kinda gives the beer a different set of flavors than, for example, a beer that was aged in a bourbon barrel.
+You end up with more subtle kinds of nuances, and also this richer complexity that comes from the wine that sat in the barrel before it all.

 Can I find barrel-aged craft beer easily in France?